-4.27 Children with special educational needs and disabilities
+4.27 Children with special educational needs and disabilities or certain health conditions

-The School's child protection procedures will be followed if a child with special educational needs and disabilities (SEND) discloses abuse or there are indicators of abuse.
-There are no separate procedures for such children.
-The DSL will work closely with the SENCO as research shows that children who are have special educational needs and disabilities are especially vulnerable to abuse and adults who work with them need to be vigilant and take extra care when interpreting apparent signs of abuse or neglect.
+The School's child protection procedures will be followed if a child with special educational needs and disabilities (SEND) or certain health conditions discloses abuse or there are indicators of abuse.
+There are no separate child protection procedures for such children; the School ensures that reasonable adjustments are in place.
+Reasonable adjustments may include, for example, one to one sessions, pastoral support, and appropriate support for communication.
+The DSL will work closely with the SENCO as research shows that children who are have special educational needs and disabilities or certain health conditions can face additional safeguarding challenges.
+They are especially vulnerable to abuse and adults who work with them need to be vigilant and take extra care when interpreting apparent signs of abuse or neglect.

 Additional barriers can exist when recognising abuse and neglect in this group of children.
-This can include: (a) assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; (b) being more prone to peer group isolation than other children; (c) children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs; and (d) communication barriers and difficulties in overcoming these barriers.
+This can include: (a) assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; (b) being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; (c) children with SEN and disabilities or certain medical conditions can be disproportionally impacted by things like bullying - without outwardly showing any signs; and (d) communication barriers and difficulties in managing or reporting these challenges.